 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 - Can You Get Your Body Parts Pierced While Pregnant?

-- Piercing Gun or Needle Piercing – Which is Safe for a Pregnant Women?
+- Piercing Gun or Needle Piercing – Which is Safe to Use During Pregnancy?

 - Body Parts You Should Avoid Getting Pierced

 - Precautionary Measures to Take While Piercing When Pregnant

 Being pregnant does not mean that a woman needs to compromise on style and appearance.
 If you’re pregnant and thinking about getting your body parts pierced, you’ll obviously want to know if it’s safe to do so in pregnancy.
 It’s only natural to have this question, and we’re here to answer that for you.

 Can You Get Your Body Parts Pierced While Pregnant?

 Getting the belly button, nose, ears, etc., pierced is in fashion now, and if you like to keep up with the trend, you may want to get your body parts pierced too.
 But we suggest that you hold on that thought for some time now as getting your body parts pierced in pregnancy can be risky.
 If you get piercing done and the body part does not heal, you may get a staph infection, which is not good for the baby.
 You will have to be extremely careful and ensure that you get it done in a sterile environment and the equipment used to pierce is sterile too.
 There are a lot of things that need attention when pregnant, so why add one more?
 Your body will undergo a lot of physical changes during pregnancy, you will experience morning sickness, you will be tired, your body will ache, so it is best to not aggravate the pain by getting your body pierced.